zircuit-labs/zkr-viem/.github/SECURITY.md

 ## Supported Versions

-Viem aims to the latest major release up-to-date with security-related patches.
+Zircuit-Viem aims to the latest major release up-to-date with security-related patches.

-If you urgently require a patch to be applied to a previous unsupported version, please contact dev@wevm.dev.
+If you urgently require a patch to be applied to a previous unsupported version, please contact us on bugbounty@zircuit.com.

 | Version | Supported          |
 | ------- | ------------------ |